Jenishk56/truelayer/README.md

 }
 ```

 - As per Pokemon api, for one pokemon name, there are many description available for english langaguge itself.
-I am <b> randomly picking<b> any of these and providing in output.
+I am <b>randomly picking</b> any of these and providing in output.
 The same output I am passing on Shakespear API and throwing that as a result of my pokemon API.

 # What i could have improved